iamjoshk/discogs_sync/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/iamjoshk/discogs_sync)](https://github.com/iamjoshk/discogs_sync/releases)

 This integration brings your full [Discogs](https://www.discogs.com) collection into Home Assistant, expanding on the legacy core Discogs integration.
-It provides sensors for collection size, wantlist size, collection value, and a random record feature.
-It also includes an action that can fetch your entire collection and make it available for display using cards like flex-table-card or downloaded as a JSON file.
+It provides sensors for collection size, wantlist size, collection value, random record with configurable folder, folders list, and user lists.
+It also includes actions that can fetch your entire collection, wantlist, or user lists and make them available for display using cards like flex-table-card or downloaded as a JSON file.

 ## Features